yanuz93/cobaLumen/README.md

     If you haven't installed it before, please follow the instruction given [here](https://getcomposer.org/doc/00-intro.md).

 2. Copy the folder to your desired directory.
-    If you're a *NIX user and a terminal warrior, use the command below
+    If you're a *NIX user and a terminal warrior, use the command below.

     ```cp tesLumen/* /your/desired/directory/path/folderName```

 3. Go to the directory.
-    If you're a *NIX user and a terminal warrior, use the command below
+    If you're a *NIX user and a terminal warrior, use the command below.

     ```cd /your/desired/directory/path/folderName```

 4. Open the `.env` file and edit using your local configuration.
 Make sure you